turbot/steampipe-plugin-guardrails/docs/index.md

 # Turbot Guardrails + Steampipe

-[Turbot](https://turbot.com/) is a cloud governance and security platform with a real-time CMDB for cloud resources.
+[Turbot Guardrails](https://turbot.com/guardrails) is a cloud governance and security platform with a real-time CMDB for cloud resources.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.